-- (b) Required disclosure.
-This paragraph describes information that is required to be included in an advertisement in order to comply with this section. - (1) Availability of additional information.
-An advertisement must include a statement that advises an investor to consider the investment objectives, risks, and charges and expenses of the investment company carefully before investing; explains that the prospectus and, if available, the summary prospectus contain this and other information about the investment company; identifies a source from which an investor may obtain a prospectus and, if available, a summary prospectus; and states that the prospectus and, if available, the summary prospectus should be read carefully before investing. - (2) Advertisements used prior to effectiveness of registration statement.
-An advertisement that is used prior to effectiveness of the investment company's registration statement or the determination of the public offering price (in the case of a registration statement that becomes effective omitting information from the prospectus contained in the registration statement in reliance upon§ 230.430A) must include the ''Subject to Completion'' legend required by §230.481(b)(2). - (3) Advertisements including performance data.
-An advertisement that includes performance data of an open-end management investment company or a separate account registered under the 1940 Act as a unit investment trust offering variable annuity contracts (trust account) must include the following - (i) A legend disclosing that the performance data quoted represents past performance; that past performance does not guarantee future results; that the investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost; and that current performance may be lower or higher than the performance data quoted.
+(b) Required disclosure.
+This paragraph describes information that is required to be included in an advertisement in order to comply with this section.

+(1) Availability of additional information.
+An advertisement must include a statement that advises an investor to consider the investment objectives, risks, and charges and expenses of the investment company carefully before investing; explains that the prospectus and, if available, the summary prospectus contain this and other information about the investment company; identifies a source from which an investor may obtain a prospectus and, if available, a summary prospectus; and states that the prospectus and, if available, the summary prospectus and, if available, the summary prospectus should be read carefully before investing.

+(2) Advertisements used prior to effectiveness of registration statement.
+An advertisement that is used prior to effectiveness of the investment company's registration statement or the determination of the public offering price (in the case of a registration statement that becomes effective omitting information from the prospectus contained in the registration statement in reliance upon §230.430A) must include the "Subject to Completion" legend required by §230.481(b)(2).

+(3) Advertisements including performance data.
+An advertisement that includes performance data of an openend management investment company or a separate account registered under the 1940 Act as a unit investment trust offering variable annuity contracts (trust account) must include the following

+(i) A legend disclosing that the performance data quoted represents past performance; that past performance does not guarantee future results; that the investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost; and that current performance may be lower or higher than the performance data quoted.
 The legend should also identify either a toll-free (or collect) telephone number or a Web site where an investor may obtain performance data current to the most recent month-end unless the advertisement includes total return quotations current to the most recent month ended seven business days prior to the date of use.
-An advertisement for a money market fund may omit the disclosure about principal value fluctuation; and
+An advertisement for a money market fund that is a government money market fund, as defined in $\frac{§270.2a-7(a)(16)}{(16)}$ of this chapter, or a retail money market fund, as defined in $\frac{§270.2a-7(a)(25)}{(25)}$ of this chapter may omit the disclosure about principal value fluctuation; and